brosenan/lambda-demo/lambda-spec-2-2.md

-# Lambda: An Example Language: Step 2 Spec
+# Lambda: An Example Language

-This is the part of the spec that should pass after completing step 1 of this tutorial.
+This is a shortened spec for the `lambda` language.

 Language: `lambda`